 What is the difference between downstop and droop?

 Droop is a measurement of the suspension geometry.
-Droop is set via changes to the downstop or the stroke, just like ride height is a measurement that is set via adjustments to shock pre-load.
+Droop is set via changes to the downstop or the shock's stroke, just like ride height is a measurement that is set via adjustments to shock pre-load.

 Less droop